Sebastion-Vigil/parte-de-horas/README.md

   - --------3 Cell

 ### Brainstorm
-  - Found regex pattern allowing "0-9" and 0-1 ":"
+  - Now have regex pattern that allows chars "0-9" and ":"
+    * wonky as all Sam Hill; need 2 refine
     * _currently using JS regex method .replace()_
     * _explore & experiment w/other JS regex methods_
   - Input str length min 3 max 4